 Rice on the Road

 The Msgr.
-Rice Lecture Series is taking to the streets!
-We offer four community excursions, featuring mobile panels and on-site conversation with community leaders, residents, entrepreneurs, legislators, faculty, and students.
-Each excursion will focus on a particular theme.
-A closing dialogue ends the series.
-We will discuss the special role of community-engaged scholarship in a Spiritan context to encourage awareness, education, and responsible action for justice.
-Please join us for some or all of the series.
+Rice Lecture Series took to the streets in 2013!
+We offered four community excursions, featuring mobile panels and on-site conversation with community leaders, residents, entrepreneurs, legislators, faculty, and students.
+Each excursion focused on a particular theme.
+A closing dialogue ended the series.
+The special role of community-engaged scholarship in a Spiritan context to encourage awareness, education, and responsible action for justice was discussed.

 Monday, February 18th from 12-2pm in the Hill District: "Exploring Community Trauma: A Deliberative Dialogue"